 For example, let's say that you want to become a registered nurse and can choose between a traditional four-year college or a career college.
 Here are two simple scenarios for you to consider:

 - Four-year college—It is common for students to wait for two years or more to get into popular programs such as nursing.
 So let's say that you have to wait two years to get into your state college's nursing program.
-As of 2018, a worker with a high school diploma had median earnings of $730 per week.3 Assuming that is your current education level and you work full-time, you may earn approximately $75,920 over the two years that you are waiting to get into school.
-Once you get in, you will spend four years training to become a registered nurse, which could cost you an average of $39,920 in tuition and fees based on 2017-2018 data.2 So, during the six years that it would take you to obtain your degree, you could potentially earn a net total of $36,000 after paying tuition and fees.
+According to the BLS, as of 2018, a worker with a high school diploma had median earnings of $730 per week.
+Assuming that is your current education level and you work full-time, you may earn approximately $75,920 over the two years that you are waiting to get into school.
+Once you get in, you will spend four years training to become a registered nurse, which could cost you an average of $39,920 in tuition and fees based on 2017-2018 data in the College Board report referenced above.
+So, during the six years that it would take you to obtain your degree, you could potentially earn a net total of $36,000 after paying tuition and fees.

 - Career college—Many career colleges have continuous enrollments, and waitlists are not common.
 It is also likely that you can train to become an RN in three years rather than four.
-Assuming that you do not have to wait to get in and can complete your training in three years, your total tuition could be approximately $42,000 based on the 2017-2018 average.2 By not sitting on a waitlist and completing your program faster, you are able to begin working as an RN three years sooner than you could in the scenario above.
-The median hourly wage for an RN in 2018 was $34.48.5 That means, over the same six-year period, you could earn a net total of $173,190 after paying tuition and fees.
+Assuming that you do not have to wait to get in and can complete your training in three years, your total tuition could be approximately $42,000 based on the 2017-2018 average noted in the College Board report.
+By not sitting on a waitlist and completing your program faster, you are able to begin working as an RN three years sooner than you could in the scenario above.
+The median hourly wage for an RN in 2018 was $34.48.
+That means, over the same six-year period, you could earn a net total of $173,190 after paying tuition and fees.

 In looking at the two scenarios above, you can see that choosing a career college could actually be a better choice.
 Although you may pay more for your schooling, you do not have to wait for admission, and you can complete your training sooner.
 Therefore, you are able to gain three more years of experience, earnings, and seniority in the nursing workforce than if you had chosen a traditional four-year college instead.
 The calculations used above are simple and based on averages, but it gives you an idea of the factors to consider when determining the opportunity cost of going to college.